udexon/Phoom/R3ML_Jitsi_Phos.md

 - C, C++, PHP, Python, Java, JavaScript
 - Using Laravel Blade PHP, we succeeded in creating a Reverse Polish form of HTML!!

-Porting Phos to React Redux, we have decided to call it R3ML &mdash; Reverse Polish React Redux Meta Language, where R3 is also a tribute certain robots in Star Wars.
+Porting Phos to React Redux, we have decided to call it R3ML &mdash; Reverse Polish React Redux Meta Language &mdash; where R3 is also a tribute certain robots in Star Wars.

+While we will take a few more days to clean up R3ML `phos.js` before we upload it to our own `jitsi-meet` fork, impatient readers are urged to investigate the JavaScript source code given in the link about.
+While we have not included a license yet, we implicitly use the _JFKA_ license (i.e. Just F&ast;King Ask).

+After long winded introduction above, let's get back to detaied explanations of R3ML and the screenshots above.

+The code in figure 3 basically import the `Phos` class into `conference.js`, which we believe being the main entry point of `jitsi-meet`.
+Immediately, we create a `Phos` object with `new Phos()` and push it to a global stack `S`.

+The objects on `S` can be examined by entering `S` in the browser console, as shown in figure 2.

+In figure 1, we evaluate the expression `34 + 66`, in reverse polish notation `34 66 +` by calling `S[0].F()` where the bottom most item (first item) on the stack is a `Phos()` object.